 One of the most important things to know about severance pay is it is not guaranteed by federal law or by California law.
 It may be stipulated by an employment agreement, but even then, a severance package is typically negotiated by the parties.
-In this article, our San Francisco employment law attorneys offer four tips for negotiating a favorable severance agreement.
+In this article, our Oakland employment law attorneys offer four tips for negotiating a favorable severance agreement.

 In many cases, employees feel immense pressure to take the first severance offer from their company.
 Please know you are not obligated to accept the initial offer.
 You have the right to take time to review the agreement.
 Further, if you are not satisfied, you can ask for modified terms.
 Employers sometimes subtly make a severance package feel like a “take it or leave it” deal, but the reality is far more complicated.